anchore/enterprise-client-go/pkg/enterprise/docs/PoliciesAPI.md

 func main() {
 	policyId := "policyId_example" // string |
-	detail := true // bool | Setting this to false, will return only the policy metadata.
-Otherwise, this call will always return both the policy metadata and document. (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)
+	detail := true // bool | Include policy detail in the form of the full policy content for each entry (optional) xAnchoreAccount := "xAnchoreAccount_example" // string | An account name to change the resource scope of the request to that account, if permissions allow (admin only) (optional)

 	configuration := openapiclient.NewConfiguration()